 Kids grow up fast.
 Their existing clothes seem to shrink before your very eyes, and before you know it they need a whole new wardrobe.
-Regularly and accurately measuring your children from head to toe is the best way to ensure a good fit in their clothes and shoes.
+Measuring your children regularly and accurately from head to toe is the best way to ensure a good fit for their clothes and shoes.
 This guide will cover the basic measurements, how to take them properly and how to check that your little one’s clothing is spot on every time.

-A few flicks of the tape measure in the right places and you’ve got a shortcut to properly fitting clothes for your infant.
-Most items of clothing will have these sizes listed on the webpage so you can quickly pick the right option.
-If this information is not immediately obvious, check the brand’s page for individual kids’ size guides.
+With just a few flicks of the tape measure in the right places, you’ll have a sure-fire shortcut to clothing that fits your infant properly.
+Most items of clothing will have these sizes listed on the webpage so you can quickly pick the right option, however if this information is not available then check the brand’s page for individual kids’ size guides.

 Get your child to stand barefoot, and measure from their heel to the top of their head.
-It can be easier to make a mark on a wall or doorframe and measure from there.
-It's also a fun way for you to track how much they’ve grown.
+It can be easier to make a mark on a wall or doorframe and measure their height from there - it's also a fun way for you to track how much they’ve grown.

 Measure from the top of the thigh to where the bottom of the trouser should fall.
-It's easiest to measure this one when your child has shoes on to get an idea of where the trouser leg will rest on the shoe.
+It's easiest to take this measurement when your child has shoes on in order to get an idea of where the trouser leg will rest above the shoe.

-Standing with their legs together, measure around the fullest part of your child's bottom.
+Standing with their legs together, measure around the widest part of your child’s hips.

 Shop Kids’ Clothes

-If your baby is starting to gain confidence and skill with walking, it's probably time to invest in a well-fitted pair of shoes.
-Children's feet can grow over two full shoe sizes in the course of one year, so you need to be measuring regularly.
-Try to measure toddlers’ feet every six to eight weeks, and younger infants’ even more frequently.
-Providing the right amount of comfort and support is essential for your baby's natural foot development and will aid natural growth patterns.
-Try to look for shoes that will keep your child's foot securely in the shoe: think Velcro and straps rather than laces to make your life easier and save valuable minutes in the morning.
+If your baby is starting to gain confidence and skill with walking, it's probably time to invest in pair of well-fitting shoes.
+Children's feet can grow over two full shoe sizes in the course of a year, so you need to be measuring regularly.
+Try to measure toddlers’ feet every six to eight weeks, and younger babies even more frequently.
+Providing the right amount of comfort and support is essential for your infant's natural foot development and will aid natural growth patterns.
+Try to choose shoes that will keep your child's foot securely in the shoe, think Velcro and straps rather than laces – this will make your life easier and save valuable minutes in the morning.

-Most shoe shops will offer to measure your child's shoe size, but if you want to buy their shoes online, measuring at home makes sense.
+Most shoe shops will offer to measure your child's shoe size, but if you want to buy their shoes online then knowing how to measure them at home helps.
 Here are a few simple tips that will make it a walk in the park: